raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 showing all users to ensure that the axes are always readable.
 I use `geom_text` to label the bars with the value.
-I like to use school colors if I can, so I encourage you to play around with the colors to match an affilation.
+I like to use school colors if I can, so I encourage you to play around with the colors to match an affiliation.
 I add an explanatory subtitle to give a sense of what questions can be answered with this plot.

     original %>% top_n(15, n_tweets) %>%